At under $5 each, Trump's votes came cheap

 She also benefited from spending by the Super PACs supporting her candidacy, which are allowed to raise and spend unlimited amounts of money but cannot coordinate directly with the campaign.
 More than a dozen people, including hedge fund magnate Donald Sussman and global financier George Soros, wrote multi-million checks to Priorities USA, the primary PAC supporting her campaign, according to filings.

-(Additional reporting by Michelle Conlin; Editing by Richard Valdmanis, Alistair Bell and Grant McCool)
+(Additional reporting by Michelle Conlin; Editing by Richard Valdmanis and Alistair Bell)